MV Cornelius H. Charlton

 USNS Charlton (T-AKR-314) is one of Military Sealift Command's nineteen Large, Medium-Speed Roll-on/Roll-off Ships and is part of the 33 ships in the Prepositioning Program.
 She is a Watson-class vehicle cargo ship named for Sergeant Cornelius H. Charlton, a Medal of Honor recipient.

 History

 Laid down on 4 January 1999 and launched on 11 December 1999, Charlton was put into service in the Pacific Ocean on 23 May 2000.

-Conelius H. Charlton was transferred to the US Maritime Administration on 30 September 2025.
+Cornelius H. Charlton was transferred to the US Maritime Administration on 30 September 2025.